smilhey/cabinet.nvim/README.md

 #### Buffer Management

-    :DrawerListBuffers - List all buffers in the current drawer.
+    :DrawerListBuffers - List all buffers in the current drawer even the unlisted ones.
+Otherwise ls is sufficent.
     :DrawerBufMove [drawer_name] - Move the current buffer to a different drawer.

 #### Telescope Integration